AdiBhushan10/Supervised-Machine-Learning/README.md

 I have separated my code based on 5 different ML Algorithms.

-These are the five Python 3.x files (I have used Microsoft Visual Studio Python IDE to build and execute my code):
+These are the five Python 3.x files for each dataset (I have used Microsoft Visual Studio Python IDE to build and execute my code):

-1. DecisionTreeWithCurves.py
+1. DecisionTreeWithCurves1, DecisionTreeWithCurves2
-2. BoostingWithCurves.py
+2. BoostingWithCurves1, BoostingWithCurves2
-3. KNNWithCurves.py
+3. KNNWithCurves1, KNNWithCurves2
-4. SVMWithCurves.py
+4. SVMWithCurves1, SVMWithCurves2
-5. NeuralNetworkWithCurve.py
+5. NeuralNetworkWithCurve1, NeuralNetworkWithCurve2

 Note: Please update the code to get the address of the saved .csv data files in your personal computer that I have attached in my repository